agilisa-technologies/3DS-integration/README.md

 3D Secure integration samples

-## Integrate 3D Secure 2.0 with your payment page
+To integrate 3D Secure 2.0 with your payment page, you can implement the following options:

+## Wapper v1

+Integrate 3D Secure capturing the credit card details on your payment page, and send the information to /ThreeDSProcess page.
+A sample request page is located on /src/Pages/ThreeDSMain

-To send a request to page ThreeDSIFrame, POST a request with the following parameters:
+To send a request to page /ThreeDSProcess, POST a request with the following parameters:

 | Parameter | Description |
 | --- | --- |